dmx-systems/dmx-documentation/docs/install.rst

 Installing Java
 ===============

-Use your package manager to install the Java 8 for your Linux distribution.
+Use your package manager to install Java 8 for your Linux distribution.

 For example, on Debian / Ubuntu, you would run the command